voxel51/fiftyone/docs/source/teams/cloud_media.rst

     If you access ``sample.local_path`` and the corresponding media file is not cached locally, it will immediately be downloaded.

 You can use ``download_media()`` to efficiently download and cache the source media files for an entire dataset or view using the cache's full thread pool to maximize throughput:

 .. code-block:: python
+    :linenos:

     import fiftyone as fo